Word 2016 for Windows (for Word for Mac 2016 instructions, go to the WebAIM site)

 - If at all possible, use simple language

 - Make sure you are using foreground and background colors that have enough contrast.
 Black text on white is good contrast; red on green is poor contrast.
-For more information, see WebAim’s Color Contrast Checker to check different combinations.
+You can download a color contrast tool to help you decide which colors have enough contrast together.

 - Don’t use color as the only means to convey content.
 People with color blindness may not be able to ascertain certain colors.
 For instance, as many as 8 percent of men and 0.5 percent of women with Northern European ancestry have the common form of red-green color blindness.